adi095/Perception-Stack-for-autonomous-vehicle/README.md

 #### **How It Works:**
 - The **`depth_overall.py`** script loads the MiDaS model and processes images from the **`Images`** folder.
 - It generates depth maps for each image and saves them to the **`Depth_Images`** folder.
+- Depth values are extracted only for the pixels inside bounding boxes to get more accurate depth values for each object.
 -  Network: MiDaS Transformer (https://github.com/jankais3r/Video-Depthify)

 #### **Steps to Run Depth Estimation:**